PanicInitiative/panicbutton.io/_posts/mobile/0001-01-01-setup-disguise-test-fail.md

     link: "setup-disguise-test-open"
 ---

-It looks like you didn't succeed in opening the Panic Button settings screen.
+It looks like you weren't successful at opening the app from the calculator disguise.

-Try again to open the application from the calculator icon, pressing a long time on any button of the calculator and entering your pin.
+Remember: Hold down any button and you will be asked to enter your pincode.